-Callisto Solar Radio Spectrometer Development in Western New York State, USA
+Callisto Solar Radio Spectrometer Development in Western New York, USA

 Rochester Institute of Technology (RIT) is an internationally known Engineering and Technology college, based in Rochester, New York USA starting in 1829.
 In addition to traditional university departments, it is renowned for its cutting-edge technology development programs.
 The Multi-Disciplinary Senior Design (MSD) Program, part of the Kate Gleason College of Engineering, is meant to mimic real life (industrial environments) by exposing senior students to a team approach to project and process development.
 In doing so, student transition into the workforce is almost seamless.
 The project below has been developed under this umbrella.

 Our development of a Solar Radio Telescope to study Sunspots began as an alternative to optical telescope observations, given the local WNY weather.
 We are in one of the cloudiest sections of the country due to the Great Lakes being just to our west (windward), so the number of clear observing days is very limited.
 The fact that clouds are transparent to radio waves, made a radio telescope a natural observing solution.

 There was a desire to make a fully Autonomous Radio Telescope system to study the Sun, including pointing and tracking, data collection, analysis, and information transfer (to Zurich, SZ).
 By anyone’s standards, this is quite an undertaking in the professional world, let alone a student driven one.
 A means to breakdown critical functions into digestible pieces (modules) had to be developed, for a new student team to tackle every school year.